whatsapp sharing button 86

 In most cases, the property owner and buyer who ask the societies association for society share certificate transfer charges to change the buyer’s name on the shareholding certificate are left with little alternative but to comply with its requests.
 However, it is unclear if the law permits a society to demand an unreasonable transfer fee.
 The resolution is contained in By-law No. 38 of the 2013 By-laws of the Maharashtra Model Society, 1960, which the Maharashtra government released via a circular dated August 9, 2001.

-It is clearly stated in the aforementioned by-law No. 38 and the circular dated August 9, 2001, that the premium transfer fee in the housing society cannot exceed Rs 25,000.
+It is clearly stated in the aforementioned by-law No. 38 and the circular dated August 9, 2001, that the premium transfer fee in housing society cannot exceed Rs 25,000.

 Many societies frequently require the property owner/purchaser to make the requested payment through a “voluntary donation” to avoid violating the cap on transfer costs noted earlier.